The Wonder

 Up For Grabs

 What makes sense?
-Coming up with answers to this question is an ongoing challenge we can’t escape.
+Coming up with answers to this question is an ongoing inescapable challenge.
 Seeking to survive the small and big storms living entails, we sometimes settle on faulty, but anchoring, answers that lessen how often we feel adrift.
 Though sometimes leaving us prone to losses, such answers enable us to do what it takes to feel able and close.

 96

 Seeing what makes sense to be up for grabs can help us consider and possibly adopt healthier ways to conduct mental upkeep.
-However, to take this approach, we must be willing to tolerate self-doubt.
-Usually, such a willingness follows the empathic-humility that occurs when we accept what we contend is so may not be so.
-Keep in mind that what makes sense is sometimes an unreliable stab at what is true.
+However, to take this approach, we must be willing to muster the humility that occurs when we accept what we contend is so may not be so.
+Keep in mind that what makes sense is sometimes a mere stab at what is true.

 97

-1. A portion of the strife on Earth is random, baffling and overwhelming, Another portion is explainable, pre-dictable and preventable.
+1. A portion of the strife on Earth is random, baffling and overwhelming, Another portion of it is predictable, explainable and preventable.

 98